royalaid/QIP-test/docs/LOCAL_DEVELOPMENT.md

 - QIP-250: Multi-Collateral Support (Draft)
 - QIP-251: Staking Rewards (Draft)

+### QIP Numbering in Local Development
+- Registry starts at QIP 209 (preserving space for existing QIPs)
+- QIPs 209-248 are reserved for migrating existing proposals
+- Test QIPs are created at 249, 250, 251
+- New QIPs created via UI will start from 252+

 ### Test Permissions
 - Only Editor account can change QIP status
 - Only Authors can update their own QIPs